Wellcome to our lesson about “Por” Vs. “Para” in Spanish.

 Para los españoles, el jamón ibérico es sagrado.

 To Spaniards (“according to them”), Iberian ham is sacred.

-Recipient (meaning “directed to”)
+Indicating the Recipient of an action (meaning “directed to”)

 Esta carta es para ti.